chatwoot/docs/docs/user-guide/integrations.md

 ### Slack

-If your account/project is using Slack as medium of communication, click on Connect button against Slack in the Integration window.
+If your account/project is using Slack as medium of communication, click on the "Connect" button against Slack in the Integration window.

 <div align="center">